 - The apparently honest, no holds barred approach to sharing.
 Mellon names everyone, high profile figures or otherwise, who did her wrong with detailed accounts of every betrayal.
 Unprofessional?
 Possibly.
 Captivating?
 You bet!

 - If you love fashion, work in fashion or want to work in the industry.
 Even more so if you want to start your own brand.
+Makes a unique gift for shoe lovers – and that can include you too!

 5 Reasons you might not like this book